Mharbulous/Paginator/docs/stories/story-1.2.md

         * Call `updateConsoleDisplays()`.

 5.  **Task 5: CSS Variable Definition and Usage Check:** - Complete
-    * Verify that `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-margin` are defined in the CSS.
+    * Verify that `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-inset` are defined in the CSS.
     * Ensure these variables are used to control the dimensions and margin of `.pgntr-page-card` elements and ink layer padding.

 6.  **Task 6: Styling for New Console Elements (Optional but Recommended):** - Complete (Existing/inline styles sufficient)